SimpleBus/SimpleBus/Components/Asynchronous.rst

 .. code-block::  php

     use SimpleBus\Asynchronous\Consumer\StandardSerializedEnvelopeConsumer;
-    use SimpleBus\Serialization\Envelope\Serializer\MessageInEnvelopSerializer;
+    use SimpleBus\Serialization\Envelope\Serializer\MessageInEnvelopeSerializer;
     use SimpleBus\Message\Bus\MessageBus;

-    // $messageSerializer is an instance of MessageInEnvelopSerializer
+    // $messageSerializer is an instance of MessageInEnvelopeSerializer
     $messageSerializer = ...;

     // $messageBus is an instance of MessageBus